Palaeognathae: Sizes

 Living members of Palaeognathae range from 6 in to 9 ft and weight can be from .09 to 345 lb.
 Ostriches are the largest struthioniforms (members of the order Struthioniformes), with long legs and neck.
 They range in height from 5.7 to 9 ft and weigh from 139 to 345 lb.
 They have loose-feathered wings.
 Males have black and white feathers while the female has grayish brown feathers.
 They are unique among birds in that they retain only the third and fourth toe on each foot.
 Ostrich wings have claws, or unguals, on the first and second fingers (and, in some individuals, also on the third).
 Ostriches differ from other paleognaths in that they have a reduced vomer bone of the skull.

-Emus are 6 to 7.5 ft in height and weigh 75 to 110 lb.
+Emus are 1.5–1.9 m in height and weigh 33 kg on average.
 They have short wings and the adults have brown feathers.

-Rheas are 3 to 4.6 ft and weigh 33 to 88 lb.
+Rheas are 1.1–1.8 m and weigh 15–40 kg.
 Their feathers are gray or spotted brown and white.
 They have large wings but no tail feathers.
 They have no clavicles.

-Cassowaries are 3.5 to 5.6 ft in height and weigh 30 to 130 lb.
+Cassowaries are 1.27–1.7 m in height and weigh 29–59 kg.
 They have rudimentary wings with black feathers and six stiff, porcupine-like, quills in the place of their primary and secondary feathers.

 Kiwis are the smallest of ratites, ranging in height from 14 to 22 in and weight 2.6 to 8.6 lb.
 They have shaggy brown feathers.

 Tinamous range in size from 8 to 21 in and weigh 1.4 to 5 lb.